lixilinx/FilterbanksBestPractices/README.md

 From top to bottom, we have 1) the prototype filter; 2) the four cosine modulation sequences; 3) the four modulated filters, i.e., element-wise products between the prototype filter and modulation sequences; 4) frequency responses of the four modulated filters.
 We see that these four filters cover the whole frequency range nicely.

-[These examples](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/README.md#special-designs-wavelet-quadrature-mirror-filter-qmf-nonsubsampled-filterbank) consider the simplest filterbanks, i.e., DFT ones with period T=2.
-They also are good for illustrating the concept of filterbank.
+[These examples](https://github.com/lixilinx/FilterbanksBestPractices/tree/main#special-designs-wavelet-quadrature-mirror-filter-qmf-customized-nonsubsampled-and-nonuniform-filterbanks) illustrate a few special designs.
+They also are good for explaining the concept of filterbank.

 Here, I mainly focus on the DFT modulated filterbanks.
 Still, all these modulated filterbanks share the same math, and only difference in modulation sequences.
 Notably, 1) the periodicity of modulation sequences induces the polyphase structure; 2) trigonometric modulation series make FFT like fast algorithms possible.